 Build the capacity of WASH practitioners and sector coordinators to evaluate the relevancy and use of market-based approaches (including CVA) to achieve WASH outcomes.

-The German WASH Network has decided to support the implementation of the GWC training with kind support of the Federal Foreign Office of Germany.
-The German Toilet Organization and Malteser International organised two online trainings in 2020/2021 and will organize and co-facilitate the upcoming face to face training for the Africa regions.
+The German WASH Network has decided to support the Global WASH Cluster in the implementation of the training with kind support of the Federal Foreign Office of Germany.
+The German Toilet Organization and Malteser International will organize and co-facilitate two in-person trainings in 2023 for the Western-Africa and the MENA regions.

-Please note: the next training will be held as a presence training in Abuja, Nigeria.
+Please note: the upcoming training will be held as a in-person trainings.
 If you are interested in participating in the online distance learning course on MBP for WASH in Emergencies, please find more information on UNICEF Agora.

 |Location||Host||Date||Language||Application Deadline||Application Form|

 |MENA 2023||Istanbul, Türkiye||Malteser Int.||27 Nov to 1 Dec 2023||English||8 Oct 2023||Register here|

 The MBP for WASH in Emergencies Training is a 5 days residential training.
 It is preceded by a compulsory 1 day pre-course module, including e-learning, pre-reading and knowledge evaluation.
 The training material were developed by the GWC Technical Working Group on “Cash and Markets” in 2018, and piloted a first time in Nairobi in Nov 2018.
 After a first day focusing on market and cash concepts, the training explore the delivery of humanitarian WASH programming through market and cash modalities for each Humanitarian Program Cycle phase.